tsipkens/atems/README.md

 #### Contributors and acknowledgements

 This code was primarily compiled by Timothy A. Sipkens while at the University of British Columbia (UBC), who can be contacted at [tsipkens@mail.ubc.ca](mailto:tsipkens@mail.ubc.ca).
-The code itself was compiled from various sources and features code written by several individuals at UBC, including Ramin Dastanpour, Una Trivanovic (@unatriva), Yiling Kang, Yeshun (Samuel) Ma, and Steven Rogak, among others.
+The code itself was compiled from various sources and features code written by several individuals at UBC, including Ramin Dastanpour, [Una Trivanovic](https://github.com/unatriva), Yiling Kang, Yeshun (Samuel) Ma, and Steven Rogak, among others.

 Included with this program is the MATLAB code of [Kook et al. (2015)][kook], modified to accommodate the expected inputs and outputs common to the other functions.